klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This command adds a new :term:`version` of a :term:`module` to the :term:`dependency database` by copying the old :term:`version`.
-All :term:`modules` that depend on the old :term:`version` now also depend on the new :term:`version` of the module.
 If sourcespec is given, the command changes the source part according to this parameter.
 A sourcespec has the form "path PATH" or "darcs URL" or "darcs URL TAG".
 Both, URL or TAG may be "*", in this case the original URL or TAG remains unchanged.

 replaceversion [MODULE] [OLD-VERSION] [NEW-VERSION]
 +++++++++++++++++++++++++++++++++++++++++++++++++++

 This command replaces a :term:`version` of a :term:`module` with a new :term:`version`.
 All the data of the :term:`module` is copied.
-All :term:`modules` that used to depend on the old :term:`version` now depend on the new :term:`version`.
 If sourcespec is given, the command changes the source part according to this parameter.
 A sourcespec has the form "path PATH" or "darcs URL" or "darcs URL TAG".
 Both, URL or TAG may be "*", in this case the original URL or TAG remains unchanged.

 clonemodule [OLD-MODULE] [NEW-MODULE] {VERSIONS}
 ++++++++++++++++++++++++++++++++++++++++++++++++